-We need to determine if you are on the right path, and we need to formulate a plan to best keep you on pace.
+We need to determine if you are on the right path and then formulate a plan to best keep you on pace.
 We structure your investments around that plan, aiming to maximize your odds of success.

 The S&P 500 investor experienced a great run, ending with $3,538,000.
 His ending draw of $60,000 represented 1.7% of his portfolio.
 He was in great shape.

-The Diversified investor ended his run with $1,291,000, and his ending draw represented 4.7% of his portfolio.
+The diversified investor ended his run with $1,291,000, and his ending draw represented 4.7% of his portfolio.
 He was in fine shape, just not as well off as his counterpart.

 The S&P 500 investor experienced a poor run, ending with $369,000.
 His ending draw of $58,000 represented a daunting 15.6% of his portfolio.
 He was in very bad shape.

 The diversified investor ended his run with $1,334,000, and his ending draw represented 4.3% of his portfolio.
 He was in fine shape.